dalchandra/Chegg_Skip_Extension/README.md

 **Features**
-1. Skip Chegg Question with reason don't have subject knowledge with just single click!
+1. Skip Chegg Question with reason "don't have subject knowledge" with just single click!
 2. Automatic Refresh Page When Questions are not aviable
 3. Sound Alert when New Question is Aviable.